SexChrLab/SCC-alignment/03b_SCC_gene_quantification/README.md

 2. Quantified expression will be in the `quantified_rna_salmon` directory, with specific subdirectories for each sample
 3. `quant.sf` file inside each result subdirectory will give the quantified expression for the transcripts in each sample

-# Running the SCC-aware gene quantification workflows
+## Running the pseudoalignment gene quantification workflow

 Steps for running the pipeline:

 1) Create a config JSON for your RNA samples (see `custom_config`)
 2) Activate the conda environment (see main `SCC-alignment` page) and Docker environment if using

-3) Open the `.snakefile` file in a text editor corresponding to which alignment procedure you would like to do and make sure that the name of your config JSON is set correctly in the `configfile` variable
+3) Open `rnaseq_data_processing_salmon.snakefile` file in a text editor and make sure that the name of your config JSON is set correctly in the `configfile` variable

-4) To do full alignment with `hisat2` and quantify genes with `featureCounts`

-a) Test Snakemake pipeline: `snakemake -np -s rnaseq_data_processing_hisat2_piped.snakefile`

-b) Run Snakemake pipeline: `snakemake -s rnaseq_data_processing_hisat2_piped.snakefile`

-c) Quantification results for each sample given in `feature_counts_rna_hisat` directory

-5) To do pseudoalignment and gene quantification with Salmon:

-a) Test Snakemake pipeline: `snakemake -np -s rnaseq_data_processing_salmon.snakefile`
+4) Test Snakemake pipeline: `snakemake -np -s rnaseq_data_processing_salmon.snakefile`

-b) Run Snakemake pipeline: `snakemake -s rnaseq_data_processing_salmon.snakefile`
+5) Run Snakemake pipeline: `snakemake -s rnaseq_data_processing_salmon.snakefile`

-c) Quantification results for each sample given in `quantified_rna_salmon` directory
+6) Quantification results for each sample will be put in `quantified_rna_salmon` subdirectory

-Example of how to run on a high performance cluster using a conda environment, local copies of the SCC reference genomes, and slurm workflow manager are given in `.sbatch` files.
+7) For more info on how to interpret the results: see https://salmon.readthedocs.io/en/latest/file_formats.html#fileformats

 # Test data